 If you require special accommodations due to a disability, please contact Behavioral Tech at 206.675.8588 four weeks prior to the training so that we may provide you with appropriate service.

 Venue: This training will be conducted via our learning management system and Zoom.

 This offering meets the requirements for the following hours by discipline.
 Licensing and continuing education requirements vary by state.
 Please contact your state’s regulatory authority to verify if this course meets your licensing or continuing education requirements.
 Inquiries regarding CE for other disciplines not listed may be directed to Behavioral Tech at (206) 675-8589 or via email to CE@behavioraltech.org.
 And for general CE questions, you can review answers to continuing education FAQs or contact us.

 CE NOTE: Behavioral Tech calculates the continuing education credits for this training by the start time and end time.
 100 percent attendance is required, as is signing IN and OUT each morning and afternoon, to receive CE credits.
 Partial credits cannot be issued.
-Only participants with 100% attendance will receive credit.
+Only participants with 100% attendance, and who have completed the Post-Event Evaluation and passed their Final Exam with a score of 70% or higher will receive credit.
 Behavioral Tech cannot offer partial credit.
 Please remember to sign in and sign out each day to document your attendance.
 Continuing

 Education documentation will be emailed to you 4 – 6 weeks after the homework due date.

 Alcohol and Drug Abuse Counselors

 Behavioral Tech is approved by NAADAC – the Association for Addiction Professionals, Provider #77431.
 You will receive a letter via email documenting your attendance upon successful completion of the activity.
 The allotted contact hours for this activity = 30.